What is a Work/Life Balance?

 How do You Achieve It?

 The first step to a work/life balance is to give yourself goals.
-Think about what you want to do in your life – it could be making time for friends, to take your partner out more, to spend more time with your children, or to indulge in your favourite hobbies.
+Think about what you want to do in your life.
+Could it be making time for friends?
+Taking your partner out more?
+Or spending more time with your children and indulging in your favourite hobbies.